 \shortonly{ We use off-policy retraining i.e., at every time step while the BC is active, the BC’s action is used in the training sample.
 The reward for the BC's action is based on the observed next state of the system. }

-\fullonly{ There are two methods to retrain the NC: \begin{enumerate} \item Off-policy retraining: At every time step while the BC is active, the BC’s action is used in the training sample.
-The reward for the BC's action is based on the observed next state of the system. \item Shadow-mode retraining: At every time step while the BC is active, the AM takes a sample by running the NC in shadow mode to compute its proposed action, and then simulates the behavior of the system for one time step to compute a reward for it. \end{enumerate}
+\fullonly{ We experimented with two methods of generating online retraining samples: \begin{itemize} \item Off-policy retraining: At every time step while the BC is active, the BC’s action is used in the training sample.
+The reward for the BC's action is based on the observed next state of the system. \item Shadow-mode retraining: At every time step while the BC is active, the AM takes a sample by running the NC in shadow mode to compute its proposed action, and then simulates the behavior of the system for one time step to compute a reward for it. \end{itemize}

 In our experiments, both methods produce comparable benefits.
 Off-policy retraining is therefore preferable because it does not require simulation (or a dynamic model of the system) and hence is less costly. }